Study tips for online-only modules

 Do you have a good enough internet connection?

 Some of the newer module activities require a reasonably fast internet connection.
 If you're still using dial-up (with a noisy modem that connects your computer to the phone line to use the internet) you should upgrade to broadband if you can, because a dial-up connection is too slow and will delay your study progress.
 Do this as early as possible as it can take several weeks to get broadband installed.

 If you have broadband already it’s worth checking to see what speed you actually get as a slow connection can be frustrating.
 Search online for “internet speed test” to find a website to test your connection, and follow the instructions.
 Make sure that there’s no other activity on the line when you do the test.
 If the result is less than 1 Mbps you should investigate how you can improve things.

-For more information on your options see Choosing an ISP .
+For more information on your options see Choosing a broadband provider.

 An online-only module demands quite a lot from your computer.
-Almost any PC or Mac is fine if it’s less than three years old, but if your machine is older you should compare it to the computer specification in the Study Materials section of your module’s prospectus to check that it will cope.
+Almost any PC or Mac is fine if it’s less than three years old.
+If your machine is older you should compare it to the computer specification in the Study Materials section of your module’s prospectus to check that it will cope.